 Eyes

-Medium size, dark brown or hazel, with a very intelligent expression (a round prominent eye highly undesirable).
+Medium size, dark brown or hazel, with a very intelligent expression (a round prominent eye undesirable).
 Not obliquely placed.

 Coat